 If you’ve tried traditional contact lenses and have experienced any of the above, or if you’re simply seeking a more comfortable alternative to wear all day, it’s worth considering scleral lenses.

-Contact a knowledgeable and experienced eye care professional, Dr. Moshe Mendelson and Dr. Jackson Lau, who will patiently assess and explain your condition to you.
-Dr. Moshe Mendelson and Dr. Jackson Lau will perform a specialized scleral lens custom-fitting to ensure that you receive the best fit for optimal visual clarity and comfort.
+Contact a knowledgeable and experienced eye care professional, Dr. Moshe Mendelson, Dr. Jackson Lau, and Dr. Grace Tseng, who will patiently assess and explain your condition to you.
+Dr. Moshe Mendelson, Dr. Jackson Lau, and Dr. Grace Tseng will perform a specialized scleral lens custom-fitting to ensure that you receive the best fit for optimal visual clarity and comfort.

 Call the Silicon Valley Eye Physicians today to schedule your consultation.
 We help patients from the Sunnyvale, Los Altos, Mountain View, and Cupertino, in the California area enjoy great vision and comfort with scleral lenses.